The Rise of Contactless Payments

 - Convenience – Consumers want a quick and seamless shopping experience.
 Using contactless payments can reduce long lineups at the checkout and be a quick and easy way for customers to get what they want.
 It can also help people avoid that awkward moment when they realize they’ve left their wallet at home.
 In this case, a customer can simply use their phone to buy what they need.

 - Compatible with wearable technology – Another advantage of NFC technology is that it is not limited to smartphones.
-That means smartwatches and other wearable technology can be used to make a contactless payment.
+That means smartwatches and other wearable technology can be used to make contactless payments.
 This improves the customer experience and ease of purchase.

 - Secure – Businesses that use contactless technology have the peace of mind that their payments are secure not just for their customers but for their own banking as well.
 By moving away from staff handling cash, there is also a reduction in calculation errors and the time it takes to complete a transaction.
 Contactless payments also reduce the likelihood of theft that comes with having a significant amount of cash on hand.